KubeKode/kubekode-blogs-backup/clhm9rm19000k09ib0cax8bk0.md

 * It works on the pull deployment model.

-## Push Deployment vs Push Deployment
+## Push Deployment vs Pull Deployment

 * Push deployment is what you do in your CI/CD pipelines that you define using Jenkins/Github Actions/Gitlab CICD/Circle CI.